A linearization map for genuine equivariant algebraic $K$-theory: Equivariant A -theory and linearization

 which is perfect by \cref{L lands in perfect}.
 Note that $L^G$ is evidently functorial and sends $G$-weak equivalences to quasi-isomorphisms and $G$-cofibrations to levelwise inclusions.
 Although this functor does not preserve pushouts along cofibrations, it nonetheless induces a well-defined map on $K$-theory, via a construction due to Thomason \cite[p.
 334]{waldhausen:1983}.
 The proof of the following result is the same as \cite[Sections 7.2--7.3]{Klein-Malkiewich} for the non-equivariant linearization.

-\begin{proposition} The functor $L^G$ induces a map on $K$-theory spectra. \end{proposition}\begin{proof} Recall that the Thomason construction on a Waldhausen category $\cat C$ is a simplicial category $T^{\square}_\bullet(\cat C)$ which, at level $n$, has objects length $n$ cofbration sequences and whose morphisms $c_*\to d_*$ are those natural transformations of diagrams so that every square is homotopy cocartesian for $i\leq j$ (meaning the square is commutative in $\cat C$ and the induced map $c_j\cup_{c_i} d_i \to d_j$ is a weak equivalence).
-Waldhausen shows that the realization of this simplicial category gives an alternate model for the $K$-theory of a Waldhausen category \cite[Section 1.3]{waldhausen:1983}.
+\begin{proposition} The functor $L^G$ induces a map on $K$-theory spectra. \end{proposition}\begin{proof} Although $L^G$ is not an exact functor (as it does not preserve pushouts), it will still induce a map on $K$-theory spectra provided we use a slightly different model than the $S_\bullet$-construction.
+In particular, the $S'_\bullet$-construction (defined in \cite{BM:08} and discussed in \cref{subsec: appendix S dot prime}) produces an equivalent $K$-theory spectrum as the $S_\bullet$-construction but is functorial in the larger class of \textit{weakly exact} functors, i.e. functors that preserve the Waldhausen structure up to weak equivalence.

-Thus, in order to show that $L^G$ induces a map on $K$-theory, it suffices to show that $L^G$ preserves homotopy cocartesian squares.
+In particular, in order to show that $L^G$ induces a map on $K$-theory, it suffices to show that $L^G$ preserves homotopy cocartesian squares.
 Since pushouts, cofibrations, and weak equivalences in the category of chain complexes over $\ZZ[\underline{\pi_1(X)}]$ are computed levelwise, it suffices to check that the functor $R^{G}_{\fd}(X)\to \Perf_{\ZZ[\pi_1(X^H)]}$ given by

 preserves homotopy cocartesian squares.
 Since taking fixed points preserves homotopy cocartesian squares we can reduce further to checking only that the functor $R_{\rm fd}(X)\to \Perf_{\ZZ[\pi_1(X)]}$ given by